Cuisinart Custom 14 Review

 The final metric, cleaning, is where we assessed how much of a pain it was to clean these products after using them.
 The Cuisinart Custom wasn't too bad, as it didn't cause much frustration when it was time for dishes.

 The bowl, lid, blades, and discs are all dishwasher safe, though it is recommended that they are washed on the top shelf only.
-The blade was a little on the short side, making it a little difficult to clean around where it attaches to the shaft.
-The bowl is simple to clean, with no extra plastic details that would catch food.
-The lid had a few problem areas, but nothing that was too bad.
+The blade was a little on the short side, making it somewhat challenging to clean around where it attaches to the shaft.
+The bowl is simple to clean, with no extra plastic details to catch food.
+The lid had a few problem areas, but nothing too bad.

 This model is a great value — enough to earn it an award.
 It was the second-highest score overall and had a price that isn't terrible on the wallet.